gds-data-school/katacoda-scenarios/spark/steps/step2_wordcount.md

 Try to clean the input dataset:

-- Remove non-alphabetical characters (dot, hyphenes, quotes, ...)
+- Remove non-alphabetical characters (dots, hyphenes, quotes, ...)
-- Lowercase or Uppercase all words
+- lowercase or UPPERCASE all words
 - Remove words shorter than 4 characters
 - ...